 Disclaimer #1: While a recipe is not written in stone, it is recommended you stick to the original recipe as closely as your diet allows; as changes made on your own to my recipes may result in changing the integrity of the flavor of the cooked menu item.

-Disclaimer #2: These two brands; Coca~Cola and Duncan Hines have been shared with you today because of the quality of the products and I actually enjoy using them; not because I have received any type financial gain or free merchandise.
+Disclaimer #2: These two brands, Coca~Cola and Duncan Hines, have been shared with you today because of the quality of the products, and I actually enjoy using them, not because I have received any type of financial gain or free merchandise.

 © Heidy L. McCallum and The McCallum’s Shamrock Patch, 2021-2012.
 Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
 You may not copy and paste recipes to share on Social Platforms.